co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 - NA

-# Update app to use SODA APIs

-## Steps
+## Parts

-### Step 1: Create a collection to store todos
+### **Part 1**: Create a collection to store todos

 The terminology used with document stores differs a little from what you might be used to in the relational world.
 For example, rather than tables that store rows, you work with collections that store documents.
-In this step, you will create a collection to store todo documents.
+In this part, you will create a collection to store todo documents.

 With node-oracledb (the Oracle Database driver for Node.js), SODA APIs are exposed via a top level object returned from a synchronous method call on a connection object: `connection.getSodaDatabase()`.
 Once that object is obtained, a collection can be created via the asynchronous `soda.createCollection()` method.